General Computing Environment

 General computing systems include 800+ Intel-based computers plus about 50 Macintosh systems.
 The department’s most powerful system is the Biomedical Analysis and Simulation Supercomputer (BASS, pronounced like base), which consists of 452 CPUs tightly coupled to each other and to 180 GPU Computing Processors that function as image and geometry calculation accelerators, providing the equivalent computing power of over thirteen thousand processors for image-intensive applications.
 Research groups provide a variety of systems with high performance CPUs and GPUs.

-Our systems primarily run the Windows 10 operating system, with some still running Windows 7 and a smaller number of systems, including many of the servers, running Ubuntu or Red Hat Linux.
+Our systems primarily run the Windows 10 operating system, with some still running Windows 7 and a large number of systems, including many of the servers, running Ubuntu or Red Hat Linux.
 We use the AFS file system for central file storage.
 Languages most commonly used include J++, C++, Java, and C. Document preparation is usually accomplished with standard applications on PC systems.
 Our extensive software holdings are continually evolving.
 We are also a google shop and have unlimited storage in Google Drive and use all core Google applications.

 The network infrastructure available to Computer Science is extensive.
 The new Frederick P. Brooks, Jr. Building addition, which opened in 2008, provides enhanced category 6 twisted pair data cables for data and voice and a coaxial cable for broadband video to each office and all common spaces such as labs, classrooms and conference rooms.
 Common spaces are also equipped with fiber optic cabling.
 In Sitterson Hall every office and common space is equipped with enhanced category 6 twisted pair cable, coaxial cable, and fiber optic cable.
 All data connections in the Brooks Building supports 1 Gigabit per second, and in Sitterson, a mix of Gigabit and 100 Megabit data connections are provided.
 Extensive riser connections enable the department to create multiple separate physical networks between any points in the two buildings.
 Wifi networks over 802.11 A and N are available throughout both buildings.